revng/orchestra/docs/writing_components.md

 # Writing a component

 This document explains the conventions used in this configuration.
-Before reading it you should read Orchestra documentation and understand the configuration format used by Orchestra.
+Before reading it you should read orchestra documentation and understand the configuration format used by orchestra.

-TL;DR: an Orchestra configuration is a collection of **components** and other options.
+TL;DR: an orchestra configuration is a collection of **components** and other options.
 Components consist mainly of a collection of builds.

 ```yaml